 (u) the chief executive officer of a college, as defined in the Vocational Education and Training Act 1996 section 5(1), or an employee of a college nominated by the chief executive officer of the college to the Director General (which nomination has not been revoked by the chief executive officer).

+[Regulation 5 amended in Gazette 19 Feb 2013 p.
+993.]

 6. Disclosure of photographs

 For the purposes of the definition of law enforcement official in section 44AA of the Act, the following persons are prescribed —